 The Plan Area is accessible to Rocky View County municipal road network and the Provincial Highway network via Range Road 284.
 This road connects to Township Road 240 approximately one (1) km to the north and to Glenmore Trail approximately two (2) km to the south.
 Network improvements will likely be required to facilitate new industrial and commercial growth.
 There are future plans for the extension of 61.
-Ave, SE as a major - 4 lane road into Rocky View County, to be located approximately half a kilometer to the south of Development Cell E.
+Ave, SE as a major - 4 lane road into Rocky View County, to connect to Range Road 284.